MarceloMassarente/apify-linkedin-profile-search/README.md

 - General search query (fuzzy search). (e.g., `Founder`, `Marketing Manager`, `John Doe`)
 - List of current Job titles (exact search) (e.g., `Marketing Manager`, `Data Scientist`)
 - List of past Job titles (exact search) (e.g., `Marketing Manager`, `Data Scientist`)
 - List of locations where they currently live (e.g., `New York`, `San Francisco`, `London`).
-Please not that LinkedIn does not always understand your text queries.
+Please note that LinkedIn does not always understand your text queries.
 For example for "UK" query it will apply "Ukraine" location, so you should use "United Kingdom" in this case.
-Try this out first in the location filter input of LinkedIn search at https://www.linkedin.com/search/results/people/?geoUrn=%5B%22103644278%22%5D, we will use the first suggestion from the autocomplete popup when you type your location.
+Try this out first in the location filter input of LinkedIn search at `https://www.linkedin.com/search/results/people/?geoUrn=%5B%22103644278%22%5D` - we will use the first suggestion from the autocomplete popup when you type your location.
 - List of LinkedIn Company URLs where they currently work (e.g., `google`, `meta`, `amazon`)
 - List of LinkedIn Company URLs where they previously worked (e.g., `google`, `meta`, `amazon`)
 - List of LinkedIn School URLs where they studied (e.g., `stanford-university`, `MIT`)